Since we started on the Slimming World journey the one thing we’ve realised is this…..

 So what about other cereals for breakfast?

 This is a popular choice.
-You can have a couple as your HEB (even the chocolate ones!), most supermarkets do their own version which you can also use as you’re HEB, just check the Slimming World website or app for exact amounts.If you don’t want to use up your HEA on milk then why not try soaking them with some hot water from the kettle, then adding some fat free yogurt, either plain or flavoured, and a handful of fruit?
+You can have a couple as your Healthy Extra B (even the chocolate ones!), most supermarkets do their own version which you can also use as you’re HEB, just check the Slimming World website or app for exact amounts.If you don’t want to use up either of your Healthy Extra A choices on milk then why not try soaking them with some hot water from the kettle, then adding some fat free yogurt, either plain or flavoured, and a handful of fruit?
 Or you could try using them in overnight oats instead of porridge oats.

 Shredded Wheat and Shreddies